coryrylan/clarity-addon-kit/README.md

 ## Configuration

-- `rollup.config.js` defines all components and modules to be compiled as part of the library.
+- `rollup.config.js` defines all components and modules to be compiled as part of the library
-- `web-dev-server.config.mjs` defines the import map for Storybook and Sandbox to load your library and dependencies.
+- `web-dev-server.config.mjs` defines the import map for Storybook and Sandbox to load your library and dependencies
-- `bundlesize.config.json` defines the maximum size for library output when bundled in an application.
+- `web-dev-server.performance.mjs` defines config for running performance tests

 ## Publishing